stoeps13/connections-doc/source/admin/admin/t_admin_act_managing_notifications.md

 8. To specify different administrator email addresses for different notifications types per application, search for the notification types you want to change, and then change the value of the sender properties.
 If there is no sender property, add one.

+    !!! note
-    **Note:** If a type element is present, the email address specified for it is used instead of the global administrator address.
+    If a type element is present, the email address specified for it is used instead of the global administrator address.
 If you want the global sender address to be used instead of the address specified here, comment out the associated type element.
 For example, if you want to change the address from which notifications that inform people that they have been added to an activity are sent, edit the value of the sender property in the following notification type:

     add-member
     :   For example: